vanhooff/wpstarter/README.md

 ## Getting started

-1. cd into your projects folder and clone this repository.
+1. Make sure you have created a new DB and have the credentials ready.
+Navigate into your Projects/Herd folder and clone this repository.

 ```bash
 cd /path/to/your/projects-folder